j-richey/ounce-of-rust-docs/ounce-of-rust/_sources/design/distribution.rst.txt

 Publishing to crates.io
 =======================
 Crates.io is the Rust community's package registry.
-Uploading the Tic Tac Toe package to cargo.io allows others to easily grab the library using the Rust package manager, Cargo.
+Uploading the Tic Tac Toe package to cargo.io allows others to easily obtain the library using the Rust package manager, Cargo.

 See `Publishing on crates.io <https://doc.rust-lang.org/cargo/reference/publishing.html>`_